 - An Intense Story Based Curriculum: including listening and Non Violent Communication skills, the art and craft of storytelling, speech writing and presentation skills, and a visit to NYC and the UN.
 The curriculum also uses case studies of exemplary American leaders in times of social and national crisis (i.e. Abraham Lincoln or Martin Luther King, Jr.)

 - Intense team training: Includes planning and delivering program seminars, workshops, conferences to initiate students into the story of how to create common ground and experience the power of collaborative action.
 Students learn a new set of listening, reflective, and dialog skills.
+They also learn to caucus around their PFCs and come to a consensus about which projects deserve the investment of the entire team.

 Marked by these seven new experiences, the participant grows a richer sense of self in an environment that encourages friendship, team learning, and exploration.
 They discover their identity need not be solely defined by the conflict.
 With every graduate, the program creates a living contradiction to the pessimism that limits the possibility for cooperation.
 When the headlines tell the younger generation, ‘It can never be done’, young Palestinian and Israelis who have experienced working, learning and serving together in NSL, can reply, ‘It can be done, because we are doing it’.